YanagiOrigami/Frontier-CS/README.md

 ## Submitting Results

 We release partial test cases so you can develop and debug locally.
-For full evaluation and leaderboard inclusion, submit your solutions to qmang@berkeley.edu, or wenhao.chai@princeton.edu, or zhifei.li@berkeley.edu following the instructions in [SUBMIT.md](SUBMIT.md).
+For full evaluation and leaderboard inclusion, please follow the instructions in [SUBMIT.md](SUBMIT.md) and submit your solutions to qmang@berkeley.edu, wenhao.chai@princeton.edu, huanzhimao@berkeley.edu, or zhifei.li@berkeley.edu.

 Questions?
 Join our [Discord](https://discord.gg/k4hd2nU4UE)